AliceO2Group/QualityControl/doc/PostProcessing.md

 In addition, the boxes are filled with a grey color is the corresponding QualityObjects cannot be retrieved or are too old.

+The color of the canvas background and of the detector labels can be customized with the `"foregroundColor"` and `"backgroundColor"` parameters.
+They accept interger values corresponding to the indexes of the [default ROOT colors](https://root.cern.ch/doc/master/classTColor.html#C01) or the indexes defined in the [color wheel](https://root.cern.ch/doc/master/classTColor.html#C02).
+The example below shows a color combination with white text over a dark gray background.

 The task is configured as follows:
 ```json
 {